 - 1. Noncompliance issues may be classified in one or more of the following categories: initial violation, repeat violation, severe violation and immediately hazardous to health violation. - 2.
 Initial violations are those violations that occur for the first time during a twelve month period. - 3.
 Repeat violations are those violations which occur for the second time in a twelve month period. - 4.
 Severe violations are those violations that occur three or more times during a twelve month period or for which a clear pattern of repeat violations is demonstrated over time. - 5.
 Immediately hazardous violations are those violations that are deemed by the LSO as presenting an immediate hazard to persons who may be present in the area or facility. - 6.
 Initial and repeat violations shall be documented by the LSO or other EHS personnel.
-The responsible Sublicensee shall be informed in writing of the nature of the noncompliance, ways to implement correction and the consequences of failure to comply.
-The Chair of the LSC and the responsible department chair shall be provided a copy of this documentation. - 7.
-In the event of an immediately hazardous violation the LSO or Director of EHS may immediately cease operation of the laser, secure the area, suspend the privileges of the responsible sublicensee and take other action as deemed necessary to protect the health of individuals or the safety of University facilities.
-The responsible sublicensee shall be informed in writing of the nature of the violation, ways to implement corrective action and that as a result of this noncompliance the LSC will evaluate the incident to determine appropriate punitive action. - 9.
+The responsible Sublicensee shall be informed in writing of the nature of the noncompliance, ways to implement correction and the consequences of failure to comply. - 7.
+In the event of an immediately hazardous violation the LSO or RSO may immediately cease operation of the laser, secure the area, suspend the privileges of the responsible sublicensee and take other action as deemed necessary to protect the health of individuals or the safety of University facilities.
+The responsible sublicensee shall be informed in writing of the nature of the violation, ways to implement corrective action and that as a result of this noncompliance the RCAC will evaluate the incident to determine appropriate punitive action. - 8.
 The Laser Safety Program is a part of the University of Alabama Hazardous Material Management Program.
 As such the Director of EHS may refer violations to the Vice President for the affected area.